 Couples therapy has been proven effective for couples regardless of age and whether or not the couple is married.
 Couples counseling can provide insight and enhance individuals preparing for engagement, or even couples whose horizon does not see marriage in the proximate future.

-Can couples therapy improve our sex lives?
+Can couples counseling improve our sex lives?

 Yes.
 In fact, sexual difficulty is one of the most common causes for stress in a marriage.
 Uncoincidentally, sexual difficulty is one of the most researched areas of marriage satisfaction and thus almost all relationship counselors are trained at least generally in this area of therapy, with some in the field are specifically trained in this area.